Ofgeha-Gelana/MettaLogic/Readme.md

 # MeTTa Logic-based Inference Systems

 This repository demonstrates two educational projects built using **MeTTa Logic**, a framework for forward and backward chaining logic programming.
-These projects simulate real-world scenarios, employing logical inference to draw conclusions about football legends and the evaluation of interns.
+These projects simulate real-world scenarios, employing logical inference to draw conclusions about football legends and the evaluation of interns at Icogs.

 ## Projects Overview